BorgwardtLab/filtration_curves/README.md

 $ poetry run python node_label_histogram_filtration_curve.py --dataset BZR_MD
 ```

+This should return the following result in the command line: `accuracy: 75.61 +- 1.13`.

 To run the connected components filtration curve (using the Ricci
 curvature), navigate to the `src`
 folder and type the following command into the terminal: